-In English-speaking countries, the dyslexia label is professionally applied to some people who have persistent difficulty accurately decoding single words.
-It is a descriptive, not a diagnostic term.
+In English-speaking countries, the dyslexia label is professionally applied to some individuals who have severe difficulty with word decoding and spelling accuracy.
 Unfortunately, the medical-sounding label implies that it is a distinct and identifiable disorder with a known medical cause.
 As Prof. Dorothy Bishop points out, ”(M)edical-sounding terms are more successful memes than the descriptive terms because they convey a spurious sense of explanation, with foreign and medical-sounding labels lending some gravity to the situation…they are treated seriously and gain public recognition and research funding.”

 ”In actuality, the dyslexia label is most likely to be applied, not to more worthy, or more unfortunate, individuals, but rather to those whose families have the drive – and, in many cases, the financial means – to gain access to a diagnostician.”

-The demise of the IQ–achievement discrepancy definition created serious difficulties for researchers, teachers and educational psychologists working in the specialist field of dyslexia.
+The demise of the IQ–achievement discrepancy definition created serious difficulties for many working in the specialist field of dyslexia.
 They needed another way to diagnose it; one that didn’t require an IQ test.
-In the UK, the British Psychological Society (BPS) produced its own ‘working definition’ which it then simplified to, ”marked and persistent problems at the word level of the NLS curricular framework” (BPS 2005 p20).
+In the UK, the British Psychological Society (BPS) produced a ”working definition” which they simplified to, ”marked and persistent problems at the word level of the NLS curricular framework” (BPS 2005 p20).
 This working definition enabled professionals involved with ‘dyslexia’ assessment to carry on diagnosing the difficulty and allocating the label, if they wished, purely on the basis of subjective opinion or guesswork.

-The British Psychological Society’s definition of dyslexia (BPS 2005.p18) is, as the BPS itself acknowledges, only a ‘working definition’, not an operational one (BPS 2005 p19) It notes that, ”For a word to be used as a scientific concept, it must satisfy certain criteria” but accepts that ”Currently dyslexia does not meet such stringent requirements” (BPS 2005 p17)
+The British Psychological Society’s definition of dyslexia (BPS 2005. p18) is only a ‘working definition’, not an operational one (BPS 2005. p19).
+The BPS notes that ”For a word to be used as a scientific concept, it must satisfy certain criteria…currently dyslexia does not meet such stringent requirements” (BPS 2005. p17)

-Response To Intervention (RTI) is sometimes used to aid diagnosis: ”A good indication of the severity and persistence of dyslexic difficulties can be gained by examining how the individual responds or has responded to well-founded intervention” (Rose 2009 p1).
-Unfortunately, when utilised for the purposes of diagnosis or to select subjects for dyslexia research, RTI is as imprecise and as questionable as other forms of dyslexia diagnosis, and there’s the rub; without an operational definition of dyslexia – which is the first step in scientific research, meaning that there must be a precise (infallible) measure of what it is you’re going to study, genuine diagnosis and empirical research cannot take place.
-This means that all research that used/uses the IQ discrepancy model, the ‘Bell Curve’ diagnosis (the bottom x% on the bell curve of reading ability) or RTI to select ‘dyslexic’ subjects, is null and void, as is research based on any of the other many definitions -see Rice & Brooks appendix 1. p133.
+Response To Intervention (RTI) is sometimes used to aid diagnosis.
+Unfortunately, when utilised for the purposes of diagnosis or to select subjects for dyslexia research, RTI is as imprecise and as questionable as other forms of dyslexia diagnosis, and there’s the rub; without an internationally accepted operational definition of dyslexia – which is the first step in scientific research, meaning that there must be a precise (infallible) measure of what it is you’re going to study, scientifically valid diagnosis cannot take place.
+This means that all research that used/uses the IQ discrepancy model diagnosis, the ‘Bell Curve’ diagnosis (the bottom x% on the bell curve of reading ability) or RTI to select ‘dyslexic’ subjects, is null and void, as is research based on any other definitions -see Rice & Brooks appendix 1. p133.

 ”When something is operationally defined, this means it has parameters which can be measured with sufficient mathematical rigour that these measures can be relied upon to define the concept”

-In Prof. McGuinness’s response to Hulme, she describes the problem with ‘dyslexia’ research studies that use the ‘isolated-groups design’.
+describes the problem with reading research studies that use the ‘isolated-groups design’

 ”When reading literature claiming that ”dyslexics‟ exhibit this or that symptom, or behaviour, it obviously behoves us to ascertain how the sample of ”dyslexics‟ was arrived at – how were they diagnosed.
 If it was by the discrepancy model of diagnosis, as is almost always the case, the findings are thereby rendered invalid and should, properly, be ignored.
 They seldom are.
 Indeed, such findings regularly march cheerfully on, underpinning and ”validating‟ later work, in bibliography after bibliography.
 The ”borders of pseudoscience‟ indeed”